Blessing1-bit/digitaltransformations/README.md

 <br />

 <h2>In-Scope</h2>
-The development of a new integrated system will perform a range of actions:
+The development of a modern integrated system will perform a range of actions:

 - **Workflow Automation**: Automate the manual processes across sales and customer service departments to improve efficiency and reduce errors.
 - **System Integration**: Ensure seamless integration between the new system and other systems to eliminate data inconsistencies.